cjus/node-neo4j-presentation/presentation/readme.md

 ## Enter Neo4j

 To explore graph databases we're going to use the world's most popular graph database, Neo4j.
-Affectionally referred to by fans, as Neo.
+Affectionately referred to by fans, as Neo.

 You can download and install a free copy of Neo from https://neo4j.com/download/community-edition However, also being a big fan of Docker, I prefer to run Neo4j from a Docker container.